spiridonov/spiridonov_pro/source/about/bands_list/index.markdown

 ---
 layout: page
-title: Metal bands I've seen live
+title: Bands I've seen live
 language: en
 description: List of all concerts I have visited so far.
 Metallica, Black Sabbath, Slipknot and more.
 comments: true